LinkedInLearning/data-engineering-AWS-1-3010976/README.md

 # Data Engineering with AWS Part 1
-This is the repository for the LinkedIn Learning course `Data Engineering with AWS Part 1`.
+This is the repository for the LinkedIn Learning course Data Engineering with AWS Part 1.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Data Engineering with AWS Part 1][lil-thumbnail-url]

+Businesses need data experts—now more than ever before.
+As data-driven decision-making has risen to boardroom prominence, the role of the data expert has become essential to understanding and scaling a business.
+In this course—the first in a two-part series—instructor Dipali Kulshrestha shows you how to get started on your professional journey and grow your career as a data engineer with AWS.

+Get an introduction to the field of data engineering and why it’s so important in today’s business world.
+Explore a variety of data types, data lakes, data sources, and how to use built-in AWS components such as DynamoDB, Kinesis, and S3 to store and manage your streams.
+Find out how to leverage the full power of an end-to-end data engineering pipeline, from selecting and configuring ingestion patterns, to storing data for analytic processing with S3.
+Test your new skills along the way in the hands-on data challenges at the end of each section.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.